jsarnowski96/hermes/README.md

 </p><br /><br /><br />

 ## Features
-- re-create your company's structure in Hermes by organizing your employees into organizational untis and teams
+- re-create your company's structure in Hermes by organizing your employees into organizational units and teams
 - create and manage your projects as well as their related tasks via simple, straightforward User Interface
 - keep your company's data safe from unfair competition by isolating your workspace<br /><br /><br />